One-dimensional Schr\"odinger operators with singular periodic potentials: Main results

-Due to the First Representation Theorem \cite{Kt} operator $A_{F}$ is lower semibounded and self-adjoint.
-In Lemma \ref{lm_16_Prl} we describe its domain, but at first note that the following relationships hold:
+Due to the First Representation Theorem \cite{Kt}, the operator $A_{F}$ is lower semibounded and self-adjoint.
+In Lemma \ref{lm_16_Prl} we describe its domain, but at first note that the following inclusions take place:

-\begin{lemma} Let $A_{F}$ be a Friedrichs extension of a densely defined, lower semibounded operator $\dot{A}$ on a Hilbert space $H$, and let $t[u,v]$ is a densely defined, closed, symmetric and bounded from below on $H$ sesqui-linear form built by operator $\dot{A}$.
-Then the following formula
+\begin{lemma} Let $A_{F}$ be a Friedrichs extension of a densely defined, lower semibounded operator $\dot{A}$ on a Hilbert space $H$, and let $t[u,v]$ be the densely defined, closed, symmetric, and bounded from below sesquilinear form on $H$ constructed from the operator $\dot{A}$.
+Then